yuriykolomiychuk/CustomerManagementAPI/readme.md

        "expires_in": 4999,
        "scope": "read write"
     }

-2)Add customer to embeded h2 database using endpoint: http://localhost:8080/customers/add?access_token=59df7645-c90a-4a1d-a795-9bf8c8530f39 with method POST and payload like:
+2) Add customer to embeded h2 database using endpoint: http://localhost:8080/customers/add?access_token=59df7645-c90a-4a1d-a795-9bf8c8530f39 with method POST and payload like:
     {"name":"John",